shashikantstpi/fablab180319/readme.md

 ![Vinyl Cutter](/img/img1.jpg)

 *Mentors for the FAB LAB- Mr. Fransicso and Mr. Shibu.
-Introduction provided by Shri Manas Panda (Director- STPI Bhubaneswar)about newly set-up FAB LAB in Bhubaneswar at 11:00 am followed by brief of the training to be provided to the participants by Mr. Fransisco.
+Introduction provided by Shri Manas Panda (Director- STPI Bhubaneswar)about newly set-up FAB LAB in Bhubaneswar at 11:00 am followed by brief of the training to be provided to the participants by Mr. Fransisco.<h2>

-Further, Dr. Omkar Rai (Director General- STPI) motivated the participants from STPI Centres across pan India to give the best during the training and be a brand ambassador for FAB Labs to be executed across the country in future.
+*Further, Dr. Omkar Rai (Director General- STPI) motivated the participants from STPI Centres across pan India to give the best during the training and be a brand ambassador for FAB Labs to be executed across the country in future.<h3>

 Mr. Fransicso started the training session at 12 noon.
 The participants were informed about the objectives of the training and the basic knowledge of FAB Labs.
-The safety associated with FAB Lab along with the do's and dont's were also informed to the trainees.
+The safety associated with FAB Lab along with the do's and dont's were also informed to the trainees.<h4>

 Further, after lunch FAB Lab established at STPI Bhubaneswar was visited.
 All the equipments installed were demonstrated and working of the equipments were briefed.